-Firstly, of course, the cards only range from 9-A, leaving only five tricks per round and a heavy amount of voids.
+Firstly, of course, the cards only range from 9 to A, leaving only five tricks per round and a heavy amount of voids.
 And secondly, the left bower jumps from one suit to another, leaving trump a slightly longer suit and the next suit slightly shorter.

 Keeping these two facts in mind, while also considering the strategies below, is helpful for those who want to learn how to bid in Euchre.